 This museum holds one of the most significant archeological heritages in the Huasteca region and has an outstanding gallery of pictures from the viceregal period.
-Located in the historical centre of the city of San Luis Potosí, the Regional Museum of Potosí is part of a Franciscan convent.
-This convent’s construction began in 1591 and people were already living there the following year.
-The museum occupies the service yards, corridors and library of the former Franciscan convent.
-The Law Reforms caused the convent to disappear, and its place in the ancient building was replaced by workshops and schools for arts and trades, as well as a funeral home, residences and a masonic lodge.
-This was until November 20, 1952, when the museum was set up (Ignacio Marquina was the director of the INAH and Ismael Salas, governor of the State).
-In 2004, it received the Prize for Cultural Heritage Preservation for the enclosure’s architectural restoration work and museum restructuring which was granted by the state government, the INAH and the School of Architects in San Luis Potosí, A.C.
-The museum’s recovery and adaption work began in 1949, when the INAH received the building.
-The Aranzazú chapel and the temple of Saint Francis were declared national historical monuments.
+Located in the historical centre of the city of San Luis Potosí, the Regional Museum is part of a Franciscan monastery.
+Construction began in 1591 and monks were already living here the following year.
+The museum occupies the service courtyards, corridors and library of the former Franciscan monastery.
+The Reform Laws did away with the monastery as an institution, and it was replaced in the ancient building by workshops and schools for arts and trades, as well as a funeral home, residences and a masonic lodge.
+This lasted until November 20, 1952, when the museum was opened under the auspices of Ignacio Marquina as the director of the INAH and Ismael Salas as State Governor.
+In 2004, it received the Prize for Cultural Heritage Preservation for the architectural restoration work and restructuring of the museum, granted by the state government, the INAH and the School of Architects of San Luis Potosí, A.C.
+The museum’s restoration and conversion work began in 1949, when the INAH took over ownership of the building.
+The Aranzazú chapel and the temple of St Francis were declared national historical monuments.

-Central American Gallery.
-This gallery gives a tour of the cultures who occupied a large part of the current Mexican and Central American land.
+Mesoamerica Gallery.
+This gallery gives a tour of the cultures who occupied a large part of the present-day lands of Mexico and Central America.
 Huasteca Potosina.
-As well as the description of the geographical environment of Huasteca, it explains the ethnical and funerary customs, describes the first settlers of the region and provides a description of Tamtoc, the most important site in the north-east of Mexico, located in the town of Tamuín.
-Aranzazú temple.
-This building is in the Baroque style and its decoration and roof atrium make it a unique architectural testimonial of America.
+As well as describing the geography of the Huasteca region, it explains the ethnical and funerary customs, describes the first settlers of the region and provides a description of Tamtoc, the most important site in the north-east of Mexico, located in the town of Tamuín.
+Aranzazú chapel.
+This building is in the Baroque style and its decoration and roofed atrium make it a work of architecture unique in America.
 Foundation.
-This contains the original document for the foundation of San Luis Potosí as a federative organization, as well as the plans for old San Luis.
+This galery contains the original document for the foundation of San Luis Potosí as a federal state, as well as maps of old San Luis.